 Newsletter Signup

 Soak up the sun at Patoka Lake to make the most of Indiana summers.
 Not only is it a beautiful sight to take in, but Patoka offers a lot of fun activities including miles of walking trails, fishing, and pontoon rentals.
 Patoka Lake has a variety of lodging options including camping and cabins.
-For the 21+ crowd, Patoka Lake Winery offers a wide variety of drinks including wine slushies to cool you off after a day of exploring the park.
+For the 21+ crowd, Patoka Lake Winery offers a wide variety of drinks, including their signature wine slushies, perfect for cooling you off after a day of adventuring through the park.

-If you’re looking for a place to cool off during the summer, try going underground.
-Visit and tour Indiana’s coolest caverns and Marengo Cave and Blue Springs Caverns.
+If you can’t take the heat this summer, try going underground.
+Visit and tour Indiana’s coolest caverns, Marengo Cave–which remains a constant 52 degrees year round–and Blue Springs Caverns.
 In addition to cave tours, your family can take part in pedal karting, gemstone mining, and camping.

 For a bit of adventure during your trip, the Wilstem Wildlife Park is the way to go.
 Experience over 50 different animal species from the comfort of your own vehicle throughout the Drive Thru Safari, or try some horseback riding through the many miles of trails in the park.
 End your adventure with a high – that is a 5,000-foot canopy zipline tour through the trees of the park.
 Take your adventure to the next level by booking a cabin on the property to enjoy the beautiful views and be steps away from all the fun.